pbosmancsupacza/pbosmancsupacza.github.io/110/10/slides.md

 ---

-The derived class has its own members as well as those of its base class:
+The derived class has access to its own members as well as those of its base class:

 ```c++
 int main() {